Disability Services and Accommodations

 Requests for accommodations must be made directly with the Coordinator of Disability Services in the Academic Support Center (Babcock Hall, (802) 468-1428) who will follow the guidelines stated above and make referrals to the appropriate University offices as needed.

-Requests by employees for accommodations should be made in writing to the Director of Human Resources, Janet Hazelton, at (802) 468-1208.
+Requests by employees for accommodations should be made in writing to the Director of Human Resources at (802) 468-1208.

 Accommodation for specific testing situations, such as ETS/Praxis Teacher Licensure, require specific documentation.
-Please contact the Coordinator of Disability Services in the Academic Support Center for application for testing accommodations.
+Please contact the Coordinator of Disability Services in the Academic Support Center for assistance.

-To request an accommodation at a public performance in the Fine Arts Center, contact Ashley Haggerty, Fine Arts Center Operations Manager at (802) 468-1227.
+To request an accommodation at a public performance in the Fine Arts Center, contact the Director of the Fine Arts Center at (802) 468-1424.
 To request an accommodation at a public performance in another campus venue, please contact the Conference & Events Office at (803) 468-6039.